 A Three-Stage Process

-#1 ”Possibles Futurs” aims to open up the field of vision in order to explore all that can be anticipated as potential futures.
+#1 ”Possibles Futures” aims to open up the field of vision in order to explore all that can be anticipated as potential futures.
 The basis of this step is the mobilization of different sciences and knowledge to draw up a prospective diagnosis that brings together a range of information on the future.

 Already, the RRECQ team has conducted focus groups and discussions with over twenty specialists from a variety of academic and professional backgrounds on three themes that will be used to draw up the prospective diagnosis: